 by the chief executive officer referred to in section 229 of the School Education Act.

+(3) The regulations may provide for the opening of a student record for students for whom —

+(a) on the commencement of the Curriculum Council Amendment Act 2011 section 21, a student record has not been opened; and

+(b) a student record would not otherwise be required to be opened under this section.

 [Section 19C inserted by No. 22 of 2005 s.
-47.]
+47; amended by No. 37 of 2011 s.
+21.]

 19D.
 Provider may be directed to open student record

-If the Council receives information from a provider about a student for whom a student record has not been opened under section 19C, the Council may in writing request the provider to open a student record for the student, and the provider must comply with the request.
+If the Authority receives information from a provider about a student for whom a student record has not been opened under section 19C, the Authority may in writing request the provider to open a student record for the student, and the provider must comply with the request.

 Penalty: $1 500.

 [Section 19D inserted by No. 22 of 2005 s.
-47.]
+47; amended by No. 37 of 2011 s.
+53(1).]

 19E.
 How student record is opened

-A student record is opened by the giving of the following information to the Council, in accordance with section 19H, in respect of a student —
+A student record is opened by the giving of the following information to the Authority, in accordance with section 19H, in respect of a student —

 (a) the student’s —